 Point one: a new project is started even though other projects, planned and approved earlier, are not completed yet.
 As a result, resources that were already busy are now asked to squeeze one more project in.

-The recipe required a couple of non-standard ingredients, such as almond flour (which luckily we had), and food coloring paste (which I’ve never even knew existed).
-It turned out that liquid food coloring would liquefy the flour mixture which is a no-no for macaroons.
+The recipe required a couple of non-standard ingredients, such as almond flour (which luckily we had), and food colouring paste (which I’ve never even knew existed).
+It turned out that liquid food colouring would liquefy the flour mixture which is a no-no for macaroons.
 So I had to make a mad dash to a baking specialty store to find the magic ingredient.